Aliases for DRD3 Gene

 DRD3 (Dopamine Receptor D3) is a Protein Coding gene.
-Diseases associated with DRD3 include essential tremor and delusional disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein domain specific binding and dopamine binding.
+Diseases associated with DRD3 include essential tremor and tremor.
+Among its related pathways are Signaling by GPCR and Circadian entrainment.
+GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot Summary for DRD3 Gene

 Dopamine receptor whose activity is mediated by G proteins which inhibit adenylyl cyclase.
 Promotes cell proliferation.

 D3 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D2, D4 and D5.
-They are located primarily in the nucleus accumbens, olfactory tubercle and island of Calleja where they are involved in the modulation of locomotion and have a possible role in cognition and emotion.
-The human D3 receptor gene has been localized to chromosome 3 (3q13.3).
+They are located primarily in the nucleus accumbens, olfactory tubercle and island of Calleja where they are involved in the modulation of locomotion.